anshuamit7/csv-batch-reader/README.md

 **Execution Screenshots:**

-    2 folders is added in project having execution screenshots and postman screenshots to submit job.
-    Helpful to understand quickly.
+    Two folders are added in project namely **screenshots** and postman_screenshots which will give fair idea about this project understand quickly.

 **Steps to run:-**